vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-showback-refarch.md

-To collect resource request metrics, you must install [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) in your platform.
-Kube-state-metrics is a service that queries the Kubernetes API and exposes useful metrics about the API objects (Deployments, Pods, Nodes, etc.).
+To collect resource request metrics, you must install [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) in your platform. kube-state-metrics is a service that queries the Kubernetes API and exposes useful metrics about the API objects (Deployments, Pods, Nodes, etc.).
 The CPU and memory requests for all pods on the cluster are available through the `kube_pod_container_resource_requests` and